-Step 1: Underlayment (Technical Newsletter #20)
+Step 1: membrane (Technical Newsletter #20)

-The recommended underlayment is required when Mirage TruBalance Lite is floated.
+A recommended membrane is required when Mirage TruBalance is floated.
 For more details, please contact our Technical Service Department at 1-800-463-1303.

-- Cover all of the subfloor as well as the base of the walls (approx. 2" (51 mm)) with the recommended underlayment.
-Place the underlayment in the opposite direction to the boards, which is to be installed without overlapping. - Use waterproof tape to attach the strips on the each side. - · Consult the documentation that comes with the recommended underlayment for installation instructions.
+- Cover all of the subfloor as well as the base of the walls (approx. 2" (51 mm)) with the recommended membrane.
+Place the membrane in the opposite direction to the boards, which is to be installed without overlapping. - Some recommended membrane include a self-adhesive flap.
+Use waterproof tape to attach the strips on the short side. - Consult the documentation that comes with the recommended membrane for installation instructions.